 The EAS faculty includes members with joint appointments with the departments of Philosophy, Comparative Literature, Religion, Cinema Studies, and the Asian Institute.
 We are a collaborating partner of the Program in Book History and Print Culture with faculty both teaching in the program and also serving on the program committee of the Toronto Centre for the Book.
 We are also a collaborating partner with the Bonham Centre for Sexual Diversity Studies and have faculty actively involved with the Women and Gender Studies Institute, Asian Institute and Literary Studies Program.

 In the wider community we maintain strong ties with the ROM, whose Far Eastern Department was the genesis of our own department today.
 Senior ROM curators teach courses in our department and help to supervise our MA and PhD students, who have also served as guest curators at the museum.
-The Far Eastern Library and East Asian Art and Archaeology Collections of the ROM combine with the Cheng Yu Tung East Asian Library to provide some of North America’s richest resources for research of East Asia.
+The Bishop White Committee Library of East Asia and East Asian Art and Archaeology Collections of the ROM combine with the Cheng Yu Tung East Asian Library to provide some of North America’s richest resources for research of East Asia.